 * The very premise of the series scared some in a way ''Franchise/StarTrek'' never did.
-Whenever the base lost personnel and equipment, ''that's it''.
+Whenever the base lost personnel, and equipment, ''that's it''.
 There will be no replacements, and they are in growing danger of running out, especially since they apparently have no production facilities.
-At least in ''Series/StarTrekVoyager'', the ship had Neelix to rustle up supplies.
+That makes every death of RedShirt characters feel like a horrific loss.

 ** Both played straight and partially averted in the ExpandedUniverse of novelizations and comics, where the Alphans were occasionally shown to have ''some'' limited mining and production facilities, but still had chronic supply problems.
 (Especially in season 2, where a crucial metal called "tiranium"(sic) always seemed to be in short supply.)

 ** It's debatable that they had no production facilities.
 In the first episode, Alpha was likely involved in the ''construction'' of the Meta Probe, and having a construction base outside Earth's gravity well would be one of the best justifications for having a Moon base.
 Alpha's Technical Section was the largest section on the base, and included rocket propulsion engineers, general maintenance crews, mining personnel.

 * The episode "Dragon's Domain", and that scene with the tentacled monster dragging screaming personnel into its mouth and spitting out dessicated, char-broiled, smoking corpses...